 I see Artists Thrive as a movement to raise the value of art and creativity in every community for every person.
 Creative making is our most valuable human point of connection and expression - the Artists Thrive network and tool can help us do it better together!

-A lawyer and published writer, Jim has overseen a platform of business and legal services and programs to artists and arts organizations for almost 20 years.
+A lawyer and published writer, Jim has overseen a platform of business and legal services and programs to artists and arts organizations for almost 20 years as the Executive Director of the Arts & Business Council of Greater Boston.

 I see Artists Thrive as an appreciation for not just the work that artists and arts organizations create but for the people that create it and a shared goal of creating equitable and sustainable practices.